AdrianC47/System-Hairdresser-Admin-Ionic/README.md

 # System-Hairdresser-Admin-Ionic
-Section for the administrator of the mobile hair salon system
+Section for the administrator of the mobile hair salon system Plataformas Moviles